xyfJASON/gans-pytorch/README.md

 - **Ring8**: eight gaussian distributions lying on a ring.
 - **MNIST**: handwritten digit dataset.

-For simplicity, the model architecture in all experiments is SimpleMLP, namely a stack of `nn.Linear` layers, thus the quality of generated MNIST image may not be so good.
+For simplicity, the model architecture in all experiments is SimpleMLP, namely a stack of `nn.Linear` layers, thus the quality of generated MNIST images is not good.
 However, this section aims to demonstrate the mode collapse problem rather than to achieve the best image quality.

 <br/>